JakobHallin/trust-layer-architecture/README.md

 ---

+## Why Identity-First Separation Matters

+This prototype is **not** intended to block all malicious automation on its own.
+Instead, the goal is to:

+> **separate verified, trusted automation early (via mTLS) so that all unverified or unknown traffic remains in the Public Lane, where behavioral or ML-based detection can safely identify and later ban or throttle suspicious automation.**

+By enforcing identity at the edge:

+- trusted automation becomes predictable

+- unknown automation is isolated

+- bot-detection systems receive a cleaner signal

+- false positives decrease

+- enforcement becomes easier and more accurate

+- ML/risk engines can focus exclusively on Public Lane traffic, without noise or interference from trusted automation

+This makes identity a first filter, not a complete solution.
+A foundation that downstream detection layers can build on top of.

+## How the Lanes Enable Reliable Bot Decisions

+A key consequence of this design is that any automation operating in the Public Lane is already unverified by definition.
+This makes later detection significantly more reliable:

+If a client in the Public Lane shows automation-like behavior, it can be confidently classified as harmful automation — because legitimate automation is expected to authenticate via mTLS and enter the Trusted Lane.

+This creates a clean trust boundary:

+Trusted Lane → verified, intentional automation

+Public Lane → humans + unverified automation

+Bots detected in Public → almost certainly malicious

+This layered separation reduces false positives and allows behavioral, heuristic, or ML-based systems to make safer decisions about unknown traffic.

 ## How This Approach Differs From Typical Solutions

 Most approaches to this challenge focus on behavioural or AI-driven detection, such as swarm clustering, click-pattern analysis, timing heuristics, or ML-based anomaly classification.